1 October 2024

 In this article, we’ll look into WordPress blocks, including why they’re useful, the various types of blocks available, and how to use them.
 We’ll also look at some of the most popular WordPress block plugins that offer extra content blocks, customization features, and layout templates to help you with your design.

-So, let’s get started with a quick overview of WordPress Blocks.
+So, let’s get started with a quick overview of WP Blocks.

 WordPress blocks are the essential building elements of the WordPress block editor, also known as Gutenberg.
 Blocks allow you to add and structure content on your posts and pages.
 Each section of content—a paragraph, image, video, or gallery—is a separate block that can be moved, edited, and customized independently.
 This system makes content creation much more flexible compared to the classic editor.